-Since both parts of the algorithm can be performed in $O(\log n)$ time using precomputed information, we can find the lowest common ancestor of any two nodes in $O(\log n)$ time using this technique.
+Since both parts of the algorithm can be performed in $O(\log n)$ time using precomputed information, we can find the lowest common ancestor of any two nodes in $O(\log n)$ time.

-Another way to solve the problem is based on a tree traversal array1.
+Another way to solve the problem is based on a tree traversal array.
 Once again, the idea is to traverse the nodes using a depth-first search:

-However, we use a bit different tree traversal array than before: we add each node to the array always when the depth-first search walks through the node, and not only at the first visit.
+However, we use a different tree traversal array than before: we add each node to the array always when the depth-first search walks through the node, and not only at the first visit.
 Hence, a node that has k children appears k + 1 times in the array and there are a total of 2n - 1 nodes in the array.

-1This lowest common ancestor algorithm is based on [7].
-This technique is sometimes called the Euler tour technique [65].
+&lt;sup>1This lowest common ancestor algorithm was presented in [7].
+This technique is sometimes called the Euler tour technique [66].